coopermj/TeamDynamixFun/README.md

 4. `python dailyBuilder.py`
 5. Follow the prompts!

+You should have a file named TDAnalysis.twbx at the end that you can open with the free [Tableau Reader(http://www.tableau.com/products/reader).

 Note that the TeamDynamix API requires using the non-Single Sign On login.
 You can test your log in at [https://app.teamdynamix.com/TDNext/Login.aspx](https://app.teamdynamix.com/TDNext/Login.aspx) and make sure you can log in.
 Your username generally is an email address.